JonathanWilbur/mueller-report/volume1.md

 [^1280]: Gates superseding criminal information ; Waiver of indictment, United States v.
 Richard W Gates III, 1:17-cr-201 (D.D.C.
 Feb.
 23, 2018), Doc.
 203; Waiver of Trial by Jury, United States v.
 Richard W Gates III, l:17-cr-201 (D.D.C.
 Feb.
 23, 2018), Doc.
 204; Gates Plea agreement; statement of offense, United States v.
 Richard W Gates III, l:17-cr-201 (D.D.C.
 Feb.
 23, 2018), Doc.
 206; Plea agreement, United States v.
 Paul J. Manafort, Jr., 1 :17-cr-2 01 (D.D.C.
 Sept.
 14, 2018), Doc.
 422 ; statement of offense, United States v.
 Paul J. Manafort, Jr., 1: l 7-cr-201 (D.D.C.
 Sept.
 14, 2018), Doc.
 423.
 [^1281]: **\[ REDACTED: Harm to Ongoing Matter \]**
 [^1282]: On four occasions, the foreign intelligence surveillance Court (FISC) issued warrants based on a finding of probable cause to believe that Page was an agent of a foreign power.
 50 U.S.C. §§ 1801(b), 1805(a)(2)(A).
 The FISC's probable-cause finding was based on a different (and lower) standard than the one governing the Office's decision whether to bring charges against Page, which is whether admissible evidence would likely be sufficient to prove beyond a reasonable doubt that Page acted as an agent of the Russian federation during the period at issue.
 Cf United States v.
 Cardoza, 713 F.3d 656, 660 (D.C.
 Cir.
 2013) (explaining that probable cause requires only "a fair probability ," and not "certainty, or proof beyond a reasonable doubt, or proof by a preponderance of the evidence").
 [^1283]: campaign-finance law also places financial limits on contributions, 52 U.S.C. § 30116(a), and prohibits contributions from corporations, banks, and labor union s, 52 U.S.C. § 3011 S(a); see citizens United v.
-FEC, 558 U.S. 310, 320 (2010). because the conduct that the Office investigated involved possible electoral activity by foreign nationals, the foreign-contributions ban is the most readily applicable provision.
+FEC, 558 U.S. 310, 320 (2010).
+Because the conduct that the Office investigated involved possible electoral activity by foreign nationals, the foreign-contributions ban is the most readily applicable provision.